 During the current Covid-19 Virus pandemic, Kashaka.UK are still open for Orders and Online Kashaka Lessons.
-Please note that there are delays to international shipping – it is strongly recommended that you choose Tracked Shipping for international orders.
+Please note that there have been delays to international shipping – it is recommended that you choose Tracked Shipping for international orders.
 Your patience and your custom are very appreciated at this difficult time.
 Thank you.

 Kashaka shakers originate from West Africa and are also known by many other names – Asalatua, Aslatua, Asalato, Cas Cas, Kass Kass, Kes Kes, Kosika, Patica, Thelevi & many more.

 Kashaka UK have developed Kashaka Pro – a very strong high quality Kashaka suitable for professional use & use in education, workshops etc.